mmorella-dev/cs-4712-user-interface-engineering/README.md

 npm run
 ```

+## Disclaimer
+This repository contains solutions to university-assigned homework and lab assignments.
+If you are an active KSU student, referencing this material may constitute cheating or plagiarism under the Code of Academic Integrity.
+Plagiarism of code is easily detected, and harshly discouraged.

+***Do not, under any circumstances, copy or submit this code as your own work.***

 ## License
 Copyright © 2022 Mae B.

 Some content of this repository is derived from sample code provided by the KSU College of Computing and Software Engineering.
-All rights are reserved.
+All rights reserved.